 It’s understandable that some business owners might be tired of hearing about the importance of search engine optimization (SEO).
 Yet, the reality is, it’s difficult to overstate just how significant a role SEO efforts play in long-term digital visibility and success.
+A 2019 study by Microsoft found that SEO services was the fastest online marketing service due to the scalability and accessibility for businesses of all sizes.
 At the end of the day, every business needs SEO.
 And while most marketing professionals tend to focus on improving SEO strategies by rolling out new and innovative techniques, amending SEO mistakes will often prove just as –– if not more –– effective.
 Indeed, simply performing a self-audit and fixing common SEO errors will likely boost your website’s standing and prevent it from dropping down the rankings on noteworthy search engine results pages (SERPs).
 With that in mind, make sure to check out these five helpful SEO-audit tips here:

 Review Meta Descriptions & Keywords

 It can be quite tedious work, but it’s vital for marketers taking over management of a new website to review the keywords and meta descriptions for important pages on a business’s website (i.e. the home page, product pages, service pages, etc.).
 Though keywords perhaps hold less influence than they once did, they still carry a lot of weight in regard to SEO.
 To wit, inappropriate or low-quality keywords and meta descriptions can undermine your more sophisticated SEO tactics.
 Before you move onto advanced SEO practices, put your digital house in order –– so to speak.

 Reoptimize Old Content